powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 It is an important part of the cost sharing methodolgy for remedial actions costs sharing between TSOs.

 The aim of flow decomposition algorithm is to provide for each network element a decomposition of the active flow into different parts:
 - Allocated flow: flow due to electricity market exchanges.
-These includes import/export flows and transit flows.
+This includes import/export flows and transit flows.
 - Internal flow: flow due to electricity exchange inside the network element's zone.
 - Loop flow: flow due to electricity exchange inside another zone.
 - PST flow: flow due to a shift commanded by the action of an active phase shifting transformer on the network.